Specy/microlp/README.md

 Set a time budget with `set_time_limit`.
-When it runs out, the outcome contains either a feasible incumbent or an interrupted search. `resume()` continues the same search.
+When it runs out, the outcome contains either a feasible incumbent or an interrupted search. `resume()` continues the same search with the per-call options used by the immediately preceding solve or resume.

-Use `resume_with` to change the options of the resume.
+Use `resume_with` to resume with different settings.

 ```rust
 use microlp::{ResumeOptions, TerminationReason};